-Some occupational therapists work as a consultant in Ergonomics, they help the client to build ergonomically efficient and better workplace for companies or corporate offices.
-They evaluate the workspace, plan work activities, and meet with the client and workers to collaborate on changes to the work environment as needed, such as a height of table and chair, position of a laptop or equipment.
+Some occupational therapists work as a consultant in Ergonomics, they help the client to build an ergonomically efficient and better workplace for companies or corporate offices.
+They evaluate the workspace, plan work activities, and meet with the client and workers to collaborate on changes to the work environment as needed, such as the height of table and chair, the position of a laptop or equipment.

 Occupational therapists also work in mental health settings where they help patients who suffer from, mental illness, or emotional problems.
 They help these patients cope with, and engage in, daily life by teaching skills such as time management, budgeting, and doing household chores.
 In addition, therapists may work with individuals who have problems with drug abuse, alcoholism, depression, or other disorders.
 They may also work with people who have been through a traumatic event.